puranik3/sapient-frontend-jan-mar-2021/tasks.md

 - Feb 1
     - Read about and use the ```flex``` shorthand property
     - Read about what is a flex line.
 Explore and use ```flex-wrap``` and ```align-content``` to distribute the extra space between flex lines.
+    - When you are stuck with z-index explore these
+    - What creates a positioning context / stacking context?
+    - Offset parent of a positionaed element